dimadio/python_queue_sample/README.md

-Sample of Priority Queue usage
+Sample batch queue execiution wrapper

-The test shows that added tasks for user TEST are executed before tasks of user TEST2 Ordering inside the user's batch is not maintained
+Allows to issue tasks from one or different threads. tasks are executed in order of batch adding, order inside the batch is not guaranteed

+Internals:
+Priority Queue with execiution wrapper and task example